 Here Mother’s Day is celebrated on the second Sunday in May and is symbolized by beautiful carnations — which represent the gentle strength of mothers who are revered in Japanese culture.
 Like most other countries, Mother’s Day is a day of pampering for moms — kids help take over the household chores, have a special family meal, like sushi or eggs, and give their mothers red carnations or roses and cards.

-Another country which relies heavily on the giving of carnations and other flowers is Australia, where Mother’s Day is celebrated on the second Sunday in May.
-Chrysanthemums are also a very popular floral choice, because mothers there are called Mum.
+Another country that relies heavily on the giving of carnations and other flowers is Australia, where Mother’s Day is celebrated on the second Sunday in May.
+Chrysanthemums are also a very popular floral choice because mothers there are called Mum.
 Aunts and grandmothers are also acknowledged with gifts.